pereirinha/woocommerce-variation-details-on-page-product/tags/3.0.2/readme.txt

 1. Activate WooCommerce Variation Details on Page Product plugin and ta-da, that's it.
 It should work in most cases.
 1. Use a front-end development tool — like firebug — to track selectors on your DOM.
 Map them on WooCommerce > Settings > Variations according your needs.
-1. Alternatively, you can use the shortcode [mp_wc_vdopp_variations] to hook variation details.

 == Plugin Links ==
 * [Developers: reports bugs & issues](https://github.com/pereirinha/woocommerce-variation-details-on-page-product/issues)